Theft of Rental or Leased Property

 Most of these cases really shouldn’t be criminally prosecuted at all because they are matters for civil court.
 Nevertheless, officers in these law enforcement agencies bend over backward to help these companies bring criminal prosecutions for any of the following offenses:

 - Hiring, Leasing, or Obtaining Personal Property with Intent to Defraud under Florida Statute § 812.014, § 812.155(1), and § 812.022(1); and

 - Failure to Redeliver Hired Vehicles under Florida Statute § 817.52(3);

 - Vehicles Stolen from Inventory under Florida Statute § 812.014;

-Proving these cases are trial are often very difficult for the prosecutors.
-As a result, the criminal defense attorney’s goal is often getting the case dismised on the merit before trial or winning a “not guilty” verdict at trial.
+Proving these cases are trial is often difficult for the prosecutors.
+As a result, the criminal defense attorney’s goal is often getting the case dismised on the merits before trial or winning a “not guilty” verdict at trial.
 Important defenses exist in these cases that might lead to the dismissal of charges when:

 - the lessee didn’t fail to redeliver the vehicle by the listed date and time in the contract;

 - the contract doesn’t list a specific date or time for redelivery;